EMAN-Omeka/Babel/README.md

 The code changes are minor and shouldn't impact your site performance.

-This is a rather drastic choice, as modifying core is usually a bad idea, but thein this case we considered the plugin's added value to be so high it was worth it.
+This is a rather drastic choice, as modifying core is usually a bad idea, but in this case we considered the plugin's added value to be so high it was worth it.

-**Usage**
+##Usage

 On each content editing page, for each field entry, instead of the usual textfield, you will see one for each activated langue.

 You can enable the WYSIWYG editor for each field entry, but you'll need to save the content once after added entries for the editor to become available.

-The follonwing elements can be translated :
+The following elements can be translated :

 - Items
 - collections